Here we stand

 Blade rose from his seat.
 He stood nearly as tall as Cooper.
 "We were just working out details for Beth to check out the place I bought out by the beach.
 It could use her expertise in decorating."

 "Is that right?"
 Coop folded his arms and held Blade's gaze.
 The corners of Coop's mouth turned slightly upward but the smile never reached his eyes.
-Did this arrogant prick actually think he was going to worm his way into Beth's bed?
+Did this arrogant prick actually think he was going to worm his way into Elise's bed?
 Whatever game he thought he was playing Cooper would effectively end it.
 Stepping closer to him, Coop asked, "What gave you the impression that she had the time or inclination?"

 Blade held his position and returned the smile.
 "Actually your ex did.
 We met up last night out on Coast Road.
 I rescued her and that little car you've got her driving from the brink of disaster.
 We worked out the details over dinner and drinks."